List of Punisher supporting characters: Tiberiu Bulat

 First appeared in The Punisher vol. 6 #26.

 Cristu Bulat's father, with whom he fought in the Yugoslav Wars with the Serbs.
 They eventually went to the West, where they set up a series of brothels where East European abductees are forced into prostitution.
 He was burned alive by Castle, who had the murder recorded and sent to Bulat's associates in Moldova as a warning not to mess with the Punisher.

 Tiberiu Bulat in other media

 Tiberiu Bulat appears in Punisher: War Zone portrayed by Aubert Pallascio.
-The Punisher informs Tiberiu of his son's incarceration as a result of a bust deal with Jigsaw.
-He decides to help the Punisher out by sending his men into the lobby of Jigsaw's hideout, the Bradstreet Hotel, and start a distraction for the Punisher to enter and kill Jigsaw.
+Upon learning his son Cristu was betrayed by Jigsaw and subsequently incarcerated, Tiberiu assists the Punisher in his crusade against Jigsaw.

 Tony Pizzo

 First appeared in The Punisher vol. 6 #19.

 A young and inexperienced gangster who becomes a Mafia captain due to the Punisher killing most of New York City's veteran mafiosi.
 Pizzo first appears at a sit-down with Nicky Cavella and a few other captains; he and the other captains agree to make Cavella their boss so he can help them kill the Punisher and rebuild the Mafia.
 After an attempt to kill the Punisher fails miserably due to interference by CIA agent Kathryn O'Brien, Pizzo and the rest of the surviving Mafiosi turn on Cavella and leave him on his own for the Punisher to kill him.
 Pizzo appears several issues later in the "Widowmaker" story arc when one of the widows seduces him in order to find out about a Mafia convoy escorting a replacement boss into New York City; the Punisher finds out about this as well and attacks the convoy, killing everyone including Pizzo and the replacement boss.